-This Indian lentil curry is called by various names – palakura pappu, spinach pappu, spinach dhal or palak dal.
+This Indian lentil curry is called by various names - palakura pappu, spinach pappu, spinach dhal or palak dal.
 This quick and easy spinach lentil dahl is a great way to incorporate greens into the diet.
 It makes a great dish for a weeknight dinner or a simple meal on lazy days.
-Spinach dal paired with rice, mango thokku and dal rasam makes a filling and comfort meal.
+Spinach dal paired with rice, mango thokku and dal rasam makes a filling and hearty meal.
 Making a dish in Instant pot (IP) not only saves time but it is an effective way to cook multiple dishes in one go.

-Dal Palak recipe variations
+Dal palak recipe variations

-I’ve used fresh baby spinach, you may use frozen chopped spinach.
+Spinach: I’ve used fresh baby spinach, you may use frozen chopped spinach.
 Thaw it as per instructions on the packet and use it.

-You can swap pre-made ginger garlic paste for freshly chopped ginger and garlic.
+Ginger and Garlic: You can swap pre-made ginger garlic paste for freshly chopped ginger and garlic.